Paul Vaughan (rugby league)

-He previously played for the St. George Illawarra Dragons and Canberra Raiders in the National Rugby League, and at representative level for NSW Country, NRL All Stars and New South Wales in the State of Origin series.
+He previously played for the Canterbury-Bankstown Bulldogs, St. George Illawarra Dragons and Canberra Raiders in the National Rugby League, and at representative level for NSW Country, NRL All Stars and New South Wales in the State of Origin series.

 Background

-Vaughan was born in Canberra, Australian Capital Territory, and is of German through father and Italian descent through his maternal grandmother.
+Vaughan was born in Canberra, Australian Capital Territory, and is of Italian descent through his maternal grandmother.

 He played his junior rugby league for the Gungahlin Bulls before being signed by the Canberra Raiders, with whom he played in the National Youth Competition in 2010 and 2011.
-In 2012, Vaughan graduated to the Raiders' New South Wales Cup team, the Mount Pritchard Mounties, winning the Mounties' Player's Player award and being named on the interchange bench in the 2012 NSW Cup Team of the Year.
+In 2012, Vaughan graduated to the Raiders' NSW Cup team, the Mount Pritchard Mounties, winning the Mounties' Player's Player award and being named on the interchange bench in the 2012 NSW Cup Team of the Year.

 Playing career

 2013

 On 18 April, Vaughan re-signed with the Raiders on a 2-year contract to the end of the 2015 season.
-In Round 7 of the 2013 NRL season, Vaughan made his NRL debut for the Canberra Raiders off the interchange bench against the North Queensland Cowboys in the Raiders 30-12 loss at 1300SMILES Stadium.
-In Round 14 against the Penrith Panthers, Vaughan scored his first NRL career try in the Raiders 24-12 win at Canberra Stadium.
+In Round 7 of the 2013 NRL season, Vaughan made his NRL debut for the Canberra Raiders off the interchange bench against the North Queensland Cowboys in the Raiders 30–12 loss at 1300SMILES Stadium.
+In Round 14 against the Penrith Panthers, Vaughan scored his first NRL career try in the Raiders 24–12 win at Canberra Stadium.
 Vaughan finished the 2013 NRL season being named as the Raiders Rookie of the Year, playing in 18 matches and scoring a try in his debut year in the NRL.
 In October, Vaughan was named in the Italy 24-man squad for the 2013 World Cup, playing in all of their three matches.

 2014

-In Round 7 against the Melbourne Storm, Vaughan scored a solo effort try in the 79th minute to win the match for the Raiders 24-22 at Canberra Stadium.
+In Round 7 against the Melbourne Storm, Vaughan scored a solo effort try in the 79th minute to win the match for the Raiders 24–22 at Canberra Stadium.
 Vaughan earned selection in the NSW Country team in the City vs Country Origin match off the interchange, scoring a try in the 26-all draw in Dubbo.
 Vaughan finished the 2014 NRL season with him playing in 23 matches and scoring 7 tries for the Raiders.
 On 10 September, Vaughan re-signed with the Raiders until the end of the 2017 season.

 2015

-On 3 May, Vaughan played for New South Wales Country against New South Wales City in the 2015 City vs Country Origin match, playing off the interchange bench in Country's 34-22 win at Wagga Wagga.
-In Round 20 against the Penrith Panthers, he scored his first career double in the Raiders' 34-24 win at Penrith Stadium.
+On 3 May, Vaughan played for New South Wales Country against New South Wales City in the 2015 City vs Country Origin match, playing off the interchange bench in Country's 34–22 win at Wagga Wagga.
+In Round 20 against the Penrith Panthers, he scored his first career double in the Raiders' 34–24 win at Penrith Stadium.
 He finished the 2015 season having played in all of the Raiders' 24 matches and scoring 4 tries.
 On 8 September, he was named in the 2015 Prime Minister's XIII squad but later pulled out due to injury.